 -6 for Canadian dollars

-Many large book retailers in the U.S. require barcodes for books with prices, so they can be machine read, and facilitate automated sales and ease with inventory tracking.
+Many large book retailers in the U.S. require barcodes for books with prices.

 What’s Included in an ISBN Barcode?

-- ISBN Barcode: The ISBN barcode is the most common type used in the book industry.
-It contains the ISBN, which serves as a unique identifier for each book.
-The ISBN barcode is essential for seamless book distribution, inventory management, and point-of-sale operations.
+- ISBN Barcode: The most common type used in the book industry.
+It contains the ISBN, which serves as a unique identifier for each book

-- EAN-13 Barcode: The EAN-13 barcode is an extended version of the ISBN barcode.
+- EAN-13 Barcode: This is an extended version of the ISBN barcode.
 It includes the ISBN as well as additional information, such as the retail price.
 While not as widely used as the ISBN barcode, the EAN-13 barcode provides enhanced functionality, especially for international distribution and sales.

-The cost of barcodes for books varies depending on the type and provider.
-Some self-publishing platforms, such as Amazon KDP, offer free barcode generation services.
-Alternatively, you can purchase barcodes from authorized barcode providers (like Bowker), which generally charge a one-time fee for barcode creation.
+Alternatively, you can purchase barcodes for books from an authorized barcode provider.
+These providers generally charge a one-time fee for barcode creation.

 Using Amazon KDP’s Free Barcode